jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

         - faulty low pressure switch
         - low refrigerant
         - refrigerant is too cold, or ambient temperature is too cold
+    - check air duct temperature, and observe the HVAC cycles
+- leak test
+    - use nitrogen to pressurize the ac system, then use soap test, maximum 250 psi
+    - do not use compressed air or refrigerant charged with red dye
+- the effect of moisture in ac system
+    - air is not condensed, causing spike in pressure
+    - air + refrigerant + oil = sludge which can freeze at the orifice, thus blocking refrigerant

+# Lubrication system

+- viscosity of oil is the measure of oil's resistance to flow
+    - low viscosity means easy to flow
+    - high viscosity means hard to flow
+- viscosity index refers to the rate that oil will change viscosity as the temperature changes
+    - oil with high viscosity index would experiences small change in viscosity
+- oil function: reduce wear, absorb heat, clean, sealant
+- if engine oil contains silicon, check air filter seals and air intake connections for leaks
+- oil cooler system
+- detergents help prevent deposits from forming on internal engine parts
+- dispersants keep deposits suspended in the oil
+- oxidation inhibitors prevent oil from absorbing excess oxygen, which may build of of sludge
+- oil classification
+    - si - the standard - spark ignion engines
+    - ci - the commercial - diesel engines
+- take sample oil by mid-stream approach; oil should be hot, and wear particles are still in suspension
+- oil analysis show high in silicon (dirt) : air induction system, air filter
+- check oil level after engine has been stop for several minutes.
+- high oil level: oil foaming may occur; heat can build up since the oil film quality is reduce because of foaming
+- low oil leve: heat can build up because lack of oil film at the bearing surfaces, metal to metal contact may occur

+## Oil pressure

+- pressure is high when the oil is cold, new, high viscosity
+- pressure decreases when the oil is hot, contaminated, and diluted.
+- oil pressure history can provide clues as to the stat of the internal bearing clearance
+- low oil pressure
+    - internal engine parts' clearance is significant; noise may confirm the increased clearances
+    - a faulty pressure regulating valve can cause low oil pressure
+    - engine size during operation can happened if oil pressure is low
+- high oil pressure
+    - high oil viscosity
+    - incorrect oil pump, pressure regulating valve spring, or oil sending unit
+    - pressure relief valve not opening & pressure regulating valve is stuck closed
+- install mechanical pressure gauge at the main oil gallery to verify dash gauge
+- computer can reduce engine speed based on signal from the oil pressure sensor

+## Oil filter

+- full flow oil filter - 25-60microns; shunt type allow unfiltered oil pass
+- bypass oild filter - 10 microns; cleaning oil device, not supply oil to system
+- oil cooler: oil to air, oil to cooler, bypass oil when it's cold
+- acid sulphuric in oil can indicate engine blow by
+- air, water vapour, and oil mixer can create sludge.
+Crankcase vent system is used to remove these contaminant
+- oil need to warm enough to transfer water vapour to crankcase vent system.
+- crankcase ventilation systems
+    - draft tube: a modified road draft system which has an outlet tube, and an inlet filter on the valve cover
+    - pcv - positive crankcase ventilation - vent water vapour back to the intake
+        - vent back to a pleated depth type filter
+        - or use centrifuggal action to separate oil from vapour
+- if crankcase vent system fail, following symtoms will be seen
+    - excess crankcase pressure
+    - crank shaft seal, turbo seal leakage
+    - increase oil consumption

+## Oil cooler service

+- an internal leaks in the cooler could allow oil to pass into the cooling system as pressure in lub system is higher than cooling system
+- some oil cooler can use a termostat to regulate oil flow opening.
+- pressure test oil cooler, immerse the cooler in the warm water, and watch for air bubbles
+    - one opening is blocked off, the other is connected to an adjuster air regulator
+- high oil temperature
+    - oil dilution with diesel
+    - metal to metal contact
+    - incorrect oil viscosity
+    - when the oil inlet and outlet temperature are very similar, it can be a plugged coolant line or coolant core

 # Notes

 - DD Series 60: EUI